Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: One Dimensional Lake Problems

-For any initial state $P_{0}$, we can apply the above method to solve the ODE system (\ref{eq:OLNE-ODE-1D-P})-(\ref{eq:OLNE-ODE-1D_L}) to obtain its associated initial total loadings $L_{0}$.
+For any initial state $P_{0}$, we can apply the above method to solve the ordinary differential equations (\ref{eq:OLNE-ODE-1D-P})-(\ref{eq:OLNE-ODE-1D_L}) to obtain its associated initial total loadings $L_{0}$.
 Thus, after sweeping over a set of initial states $\{P_{0,i}:i=1,...,N\}$ in the state space, we can obtain their initial total loadings $\{L_{0,i}:i=1,...,N\}$.
-That is, we can use the pairs $\{(P_{0,i},L_{0,i}):i=1,...,N\}$ and an approximation method to construct the OLNE strategy function on the state space at the initial time.
-Since our model is stationary, it is also the OLNE strategy function at any time.
-When there are multiple equilibria, the strategy function is not smooth, then we use piecewise linear interpolation to approximate it.
-Figure \ref{fig:OLNE-n2-1D} shows the total loadings $L$ (top-left panel) and velocity of $P$ (top-right panel) , and welfare (bottom-right panel) as functions of the state variable $P$, as well as simulation paths (bottom-left panel), for two constant $M=179$, 240, respectively, with $n=2$ agents.
-Figure \ref{fig:OLNE-n3-1D} displays a similar picture for $n=3$ agents.
+That is, we can use the pairs $\{(P_{0,i},L_{0,i}):i=1,...,N\}$ and piecewise linear interpolation to construct the OLNE strategy function on the state space at the initial time.
+Since our optimization problem is autonomous, it is also the OLNE strategy function at any time.
+Figure \ref{fig:OLNE-n2-1D} shows the total loadings $L$ (top-left panel) and velocity of $P$ (top-right panel), and welfare (bottom-right panel) as functions of the state variable $P$, as well as simulation paths (bottom-left panel), for two constant $M=179$, 240, respectively, with $n=2$ agents.
+Each strategy function has one jump at a Skiba point, which is also an unstable steady state.
+The simulation paths start with different $P_{0}$ marked with diamond, and converge to two stable steady states represented with circle, plus, mark, or square, respectively.
+Figure \ref{fig:OLNE-n3-1D} in Appendix A displays a similar picture for $n=3$ agents.